 How to hook Queen Ann’s lace

-Tips on how to hook this motif can be found in the rug eSchool.
+Tips on how to hook this motif can be found on the Rug eSchool.

 I would love to see a photo.
 Please let me know if it is OK to share it on this website, if not I will keep it private.
 Be sure to include your full name and home town.
 If you have any questions or comments, contact me using the Contact Me link in the menu above.